 Tip; Locale is the place to go for those who take their passion for classic Italian food zealously.

 Personality plus!
 The team at Sum Yung Guys have designed a gourmet menu and an energetically inviting dining room based on their adoration for Asian food and culture.
 Be sure to book ahead because this is one of Noosa’s newest and most popular eateries for good reason.
 All the dishes here are created with skilled flair and expertly prepared – ideal for sharing with family and friends.
 Hence, their collection of standout cocktails (try the Jackie Chan!) is further evidence of the celebratory vibe inside.
-Sum Yung Guys is situated in the classy yet friendly enclave of Sunshine Beach, the trendy village that connects to Noosa via the pristine National Park area.
+Sum Yung Guys is situated in the classy yet friendly enclave Noosaville, the trendy village that runs alongside the pristine Noosa River region.
 Overall this venue is a true mark of excellence in a casual, coastal setting.

-Score a table here and you’re essentially going through the gates of a gastronomic heaven.
+Book a table at Alba and you’re essentially entering the gates of a gastronomic heaven.
 Chef, author and TV host, Mr Peter Kuruvita has masterfully made a restaurant space that reflects his love for merging Pacific Rim, Asian and Modern Australian cuisine seamlessly.
 Interestingly, Peter also has a strong Fiji ‘foodie’ connection too, since the all-star chef is behind the Sheraton at Denarau and Tokoriki Islands respectively, award winning Flying Fish establishments.
-As the name suggests Noosa Beach House restaurant is directly opposite a picture postcard ocean setting and overlooks the cosmopolitan dining and luxe shopping hub that is Hastings Street.

 *Images courtesy of the featured restaurants & http://www.visitnoosa.com.au/